zubairabid/zubairabid.github.io/index.md

 [Link to my Projects](./projects.html)

-I currently hold the position of my Institute's Student Web Admin, and am responsible for building and deploying websites on Institute servers.
+I currently hold the position of my Institute's _Student Web Admin_, and am responsible for building and deploying websites on Institute servers.

 Apart from these I'm also involved in a number of clubs.
-I am currently the Editor-in-Chief for [Ping!](https://pingiiit.org/), the Student Media Body, and have been Head of Tech and Head of Events for the college's [Entrepreneurship Cell](https://ecell.iiit.ac.in/).
+I am currently the _Editor-in-Chief_ for [Ping!](https://pingiiit.org/), the Student Media Body, and have been _Head of Tech_ and _Head of Events_ for the college's [Entrepreneurship Cell](https://ecell.iiit.ac.in/).
 I was also briefly involved as a designer for the Alumni Cell.